ShadowJonathan/nostalebots.xyz/src/index.md

 ## Projects that currently use stale bots

-This is a list of (large) projects that I know about, that currently use stale bots.
+This is a list of (large) projects that I know about, that currently use stale bots (that auto-close issues after X amount of time).

 <small>(Please [file an issue](https://github.com/ShadowJonathan/nostalebots.xyz/issues/new) if you know of more, or if any of these have stopped using stale bots)</small>